 We will load the dish washers with all the kitchen crockery, cutlery & glassware and put on 70 degree cycle.

 We will then wash all pots, pans and items unable to be put in the dishwasher in hot soapy water.

 Our cleaning team will arrive and clean to their usual extremely high standard.
-All soft furnishings will be steam cleaned.
+All soft furnishings will be steam cleaned and fogged.
 All walls are wiped, light switches and plug sockets cleaned.
 We have a hoover with a hepa filter to protect the cleaning staff and filter the air.
 We have changeable mop heads and will change between properties.

 Once the cottage is clean the new pillows, duvets and mattress protectors and linen are brought into the cottages and put on the beds.

 Susan & Jenny will quality control and do an after-clean disinfectant spay.
 Covering all high touch areas and surfaces identified as a risk in our cottage risk assessments.
 All light switches, door handles, remote controls, toaster & kettle switches, window openers, handrails will be disinfected as well as all surfaces including the floor, furniture, carpets & curtains.